kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 and its modification potential.
 This is crucial for achieving efficient performance outcomes from the vehicle development process.

-It is important to note that each vehicle presents a unique scenario, and as such, we recommend using this analysis as a reference for relative changes rather than an absolute guide.
+It is important to note that every vehicle presents a unique scenario, and as such, we recommend using this analysis only as a reference for relative changes rather than an absolute guide.
 Correlational studies are a standard practice in the industry. and we encourage you to conduct your own before making any specific decisions around vehicle development.